Watlas/dynamic-search-spring-data-jpa/README.md

 ## General Info

-This project is about making dynamic queries according to some parameters passed by the URL, a great differential of this project is the possibility of accessing compositions and searches by dates.
+This project consists of making dynamic queries according to HTTP GET or POST requests, each one with a different type of implementation, a great differential of this project is the possibility to access compositions and searches by dates.

 ## Technologies